moggiez/api/README.md

 ### Deployment from your local machine

-- Run `make preview` to preview the deployment.
+- Run `make infra-preview` to preview the deployment.
-- Run `make deploy` to do the actual deployment
+- Run `make infra-deploy` to do the actual deployment

 ### Automatic deployment